 Enjoy spotting several different monkeys, colorful birds, and some fascinating rarer species.
 Some of the top choices for a short experience of 2 or 3 days include the Sandoval lake Lodge, Posada Amazonas Lodge and the similar Refugio Amazonas Lodge.
 Both the Posada Amazonas and the Sandoval Lake Lodge are great options to spot giant river otters, a social species often seen playing or hunting together as a pack.

 Sandoval Lake Lodge is located on the lake edge and you enjoy daily trips around the lake to spot many different animals.
 This is perhaps one of the best places to spot a high diversity of monkeys over a short space of time as the monkeys visit the lake for the fruiting trees and foliage.

 If you’re interested in maximizing your wildlife sightings, however, the recommendations are the Tambopata Research Center or the Heath River Wildlife Center.
 Both of these are deep Amazon lodges located far from Puerto Maldonado where the wildlife is at carrying capacity.
 You will enjoy seeing many different primates plus the rarer wildlife.
-Both of these lodges are located near some of the Amazon’s largest clay licks to see the colorful macaw parrots and other species and rank as the best lodges for Tambopata.
+Both of these lodges are located near some of the Amazon’s largest clay licks to see the colorful macaw parrots and rank as the best lodges for Tambopata.